yasir101/simple_notebook_in_rails/README.md

-# README
+# NoteBook App

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This project is the simplest one.
+It conatains only CRUD oprations.

+Things Included:

-* Ruby version
+* Ruby version 2.6.2

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Gems (hover-rails)

+* Links (Google font, font-awesome)